 Letters on file with university placement offices are acceptable, if sent directly by the university and signed by a placement official.
 Request that the recommendations be mailed with a signature across the envelope flap.
 If BC receives a recommendation with a broken seal, the application may be disqualified.
-As indicated on the recommendation form, a recommender may prefer to mail his/her recommendation directly to us.
+A recommender may prefer to mail his/her recommendation directly to us.
 If this is the case, you should take whatever steps are necessary to verify that the recommendation has been sent to BC.

-The writing sample cannot be submitted online.
-It must be submitted directly to the Admissions Office.
 Some departments require a sample of an applicant’s best work related to the field of study.
 Please check with the department for further information about their requirements.
-When submitting a writing sample be sure to submit an unbound copy of the work, as opposed to a bound book or pamphlet.
+If submitting a hard copy writing sample be sure to submit an unbound copy of the work, as opposed to a bound book or pamphlet.

 GRE scores are only official when submitted directly from ETS.
 Most departments in the Graduate School require or recommend that you present scores of the general and/or subject tests of the Graduate Record Examination (GRE).
 Applicants who have not taken the GREs within the last five years should contact their intended department to see if more recent scores are required.
 View department requirements.
 The Graduate School recommends that you register for the GREs early so that the scores will be available when applying.
 For information regarding test dates, etc., contact: